elvinaeury/Semi-supervised-kmeans-/README.md

 Datasets:
 The algorithms are applied on :
-- Iris dataset (population 150)
-- A larger dataset on customer segmentation (population 60366)
+-  Dataset about customer segmentation (population 60366)